wsargent/docker-cheat-sheet/README.md

 Windows Server 2016 is not able to run Linux images.

 Windows Server Build 2004 is capable of running both linux and windows containers simultaneously through Hyper-V isolation.
-When running containers, use the ```--isolation=hyperv``` command, which will isolate the container using a seperate kernel instance.
+When running containers, use the ```--isolation=hyperv``` command, which will isolate the container using a separate kernel instance.

 ### Check Version